 INFECTION CONTROL INITIATIVES

-Our quality and safety services are designed to help hospitals, clinics, and diagnostic centres implement global best practices in clinical operations, infection control, and risk management.
+Our quality and safety services are designed to help hospitals, clinics, and diagnostic centers to implement global best practices in clinical operations, infection control, and risk management.

-• outputs to detect and correct defects or deviations.
+• Outputs to find and correct defects or deviations.

-• Detecting defects - Identifying flaws or errors before products reach customers.
+• Detects defects to identify flaws or errors before products reach customers.

-• Maintaining standards - Verifying that processes and outputs meet specified standards or regulations.
+• Maintain standards to verify that processes and outputs meet specified standards or regulations.

 • Reducing waste and costs—preventing errors early—saves time, materials, and money.